tillitis/tillitis-key1/doc/system_description/system_description.md

 More detailed information about the software running on the device (referred to firmware, SDK, and secure application), can be found in the [software document](software.md).

-## Work in Progress
-TODOs and random notes, questions to be worked into the document.
-Or be scratched.

-- Possible technical solution - Could we reuse the button as a physical presence detect when injecting a bitstream from the interface_fpga to the application_fpga?
-Alternative have a strap, which would require opening the stick.
-The stick is the sold with nail polish to reseal it.

-- Ideas - mitigating mechanisms for host bases threats
-  - Push button
-  - User Supplied Secret (USS)

-- Open Questions to be investigated, handled
-  - Terminology - naming things
-  - How to create trust in the SDKs